amongus-pvp/ORACsolns/README.md

 This is being done in 2025 so all solutions read and write to console now (except for specific problems from selection exam sets but those will be dealt with later)

-I'm uploading a lot of these as I solve them, and I am quite hesitant to upload problems unless the set they originate from has already been solved

-✅ for completed
-❌ for uncompleted

 # Formatting
 Almost every file will be a python file that scores 100/100 (or partial if specified) when submitted to the link given at the top of the code. <br>
 My code is formatted in the following style for problems (in python) that use standard input and output: